shi4yu2/wsig/README.md

 # wsig - Read and Write RIFF files
-This module provides a way similar to native wave module to handle RIFF files The wsig module defines the following function and exception:
+This module provides a way similar to native WAVE module to handle RIFF files.

+The wsig module defines the following function and exception:
 ```python
 wsig.read(file, mode=None)